Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

             var apiInstance = new DatasetApi(config);
             var organizationId = "organizationId_example";  // string | the Organization identifier
             var datasetId = "datasetId_example";  // string | the Dataset identifier
-            var datasetRole = new DatasetRole(); // DatasetRole | the new Dataset default security.
+            var datasetRole = new DatasetRole(); // DatasetRole | This change the dataset default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the dataset.

             try
             {